 If you don’t know exactly what you want to do, it’ll be hard to stay on track and focused on the important stuff.
 Make sure to plan your day (ideally the night before) so that you know what your priorities are, what you’re not going to do (this is super important!), when you’re going to do each priority item on your to-do list, and when you’re going have breaks, free time, and time for errands, chores and other daily tasks.

 I’ve found that making a written plan, setting deadlines, and blocking off time in my schedule for work, fun, chores, and rest helps me track my progress and keep on top of my to-dos without becoming exhausted.
-If you need help figuring out what tasks you need and want to focus on, be sure to check out my post on managing your tasks to defeat overwhelm (there’s also a free worksheet to help you).

 2. Start your day with some positivity